remy-svm/twitter-airline-sentiment/README.md

 ## 10. Docker
 To simplify deployment and ensure a reproducible environment, the FastAPI application was containerized using **Docker**.

-The Docker image includes:
+The Docker image packages:

-- Python runtime
-- Required Python packages
+- The FastAPI application
-- Fine-tuned BERT model
+- The fine-tuned BERT model and tokenizer
+- All required Python dependencies
-- FastAPI application
+- The application startup configuration
-- Uvicorn web server

-The application can be built and started using:
+The application can be built and run using:

 ```bash
 docker build -t bert-sentiment-api .
 docker run -p 8000:8000 bert-sentiment-api
 ```

----
+Containerization ensures that the application can be deployed consistently across different environments without requiring manual dependency installation.

-## AWS Deployment
+## 11. AWS Deployment

 The Dockerized application was deployed to **Amazon EC2**.